 Bands make strength training less intimidating

-If weights or machines feel like a big leap, bands are a softer entry point.
+If weights or machines feel like a big leap, bands are a gentler entry point.
 You can change the resistance by changing the band, your stance or how much tension you create.

-That flexibility helps Jane scale the same exercise for different people in the room.
+That flexibility helps me scale the same exercise for different people in the room.

 They teach control